deepskies/DeepUQ/README.md

 ## How to run the workflow
 ![Folder structure overview](images/DeepUQWorkflow_Maggie.png)

 The scripts can be accessed via the ipython example notebooks or via the model modules (ie `DeepEnsemble.py`).
-For example, to ingest data and train a Deep Ensemble fromt the DeepUQ/ directory:
+For example, to ingest data and train a Deep Ensemble from the DeepUQ/ directory:

 > python src/scripts/DeepEnsemble.py